chriscwill07/Waveshare-ESP32-S3-2.8B-480x640-Temp-Sensor-Readout-ST7701-LVGL9/README.md

 # waveshare-ESP32-S3-2.8B-480x640-notouchTempSensorReadout-ST7701-LVGL9
 Waveshare ESP32-S3 2.8B 480x640 using Display Driver ST7701 and LVGL9.5.
 Using Temp Sensor: DS18B20 sensor with 4.7k resistor added between IO pins.
 Simple coolant temp readout with no touch functions.
 Temp readout logic includes color changes to orange at 200°F and red at 210°F.
 This board does not support LCD rotation using ST7701.
-Created in Arduino IDE
+Created in Arduino IDE.
+I have no experience with ESP-IDF but I would assume this project would work just the same.

 **The main .ino file and provided drivers are a good base to start a simple display in LVGL 9 using a ST7701 driver LCD.**